2023 Prague shootings: Hostouň patricide and police manhunt

 At 13:10, the Central Bohemian Police, whose jurisdiction the village of Hostouň falls under, directly alerted the Prague Police.
-The Prague police dispatcher issued an all-points bulletin (APB) which stated that Kozák was sought due to suicide threats, that he may be dangerous, and that he also may be connected to a violent crime, possibly a murder.
-A security operation was commenced at Václav Havel Airport Prague near Hostouň, where both the perpetrator and his father worked (the latter in the airport security department).
-At 13:20, Prague Police checked the Central Registry of Firearms, noting that the perpetrator owns multiple firearms, and that one of them was of the type which was the focus of Klánovice murders investigation.
-The APB was expanded with information that the perpetrator should be considered extremely dangerous.
+The Prague police dispatcher issued an all-points bulletin (APB), which said that Kozák was being sought due to suicide threats, that he may be dangerous, and that he also may be connected to a violent crime.
+A security operation was commenced at Václav Havel Airport near Hostouň, where Kozák worked alongside his father, a member of the airport security department.
+Prague Police also checked the Central Registry of Firearms, noting that Kozák owns multiple firearms, and that one of them was of the same type of focus in the Klánovice Forest murders investigation.
+The APB was expanded with information that Kozák should be considered extremely dangerous.

-At 13:23, the perpetrator entered the main building of the Faculty of Arts on Jan Palach Square with a heavy suitcase containing firearms, a large amount of ammunition, cleavers, chains, and bicycle locks, through the busy main entrance without arousing any suspicion.
-He proceeded to the fourth floor bathrooms, where he apparently remained until the start of the attack.
-Before the shooting occurred, the perpetrator placed his ID, a floor plan of the fourth floor with handwritten notes about the classrooms' capacities, an unopened alcohol bottle, and a Rivotril pack of medicine, under the bathroom window.
+At 13:23, Kozák entered the Faculty of Arts main building on Jan Palach Square through the busy main entrance without arousing any suspicion.
+He was carrying a heavy suitcase containing firearms, a large amount of ammunition, cleavers, chains, and bicycle locks.
+Kozák proceeded to the fourth-floor bathrooms, where he apparently remained until the start of the attack.
+Before the shooting, he placed his ID, a floor plan of the fourth floor with handwritten notes about the classrooms' capacities, an unopened alcohol bottle, and a Rivotril pack under the bathroom window.

-At 13:30, two police units, altogether six officers, entered the Faculty of Arts main building, where they talked to the reception personnel and two vice deans whom they met in the corridors.
-The officers searched through the building's ground and first floors, then visited the Student Affairs Office and the Department of History and learned about perpetrator's lecture schedule, according to which he was supposed to attend a lecture starting at 14:00 in a different building on Celetná street.
+At 13:30, two police units, altogether six officers, entered the main building, where they talked to the reception personnel and two vice deans whom they met in the corridors.
+The officers searched the building's ground and first floors, then visited the Student Affairs Office and the Department of History.
+There, they learned that Kozák was supposed to attend a lecture starting at 14:00 in a different building on Celetná Street, a twelve-minute walk from the main building.